-High bilirubin levels are usually a sign that something’s not quite right in your liver or gallbladder.
+High bilirubin levels are usually a sign that something is not working as expected in your liver or gallbladder.
 Some of these conditions aren’t too serious, but it’s important to monitor and treat them.

-Anyone with jaundice, the main sign of high bilirubin levels, needs to see their doctor.
+Anyone with jaundice, which is the main sign of high bilirubin levels, should contact their doctor.
 If your doctor isn’t immediately sure what’s causing your high bilirubin levels, you may need to return for additional blood, liver function, or other tests.